-- (a) More than 100 percent of deuteriums immediately are absorbed in internal volume of all black Pd particles because of "diffusion effect" and "atomic cluster effect". - (b) The purity degree of deuterium in DS cathode is so high due to "filtering effect" of palladium rod. - (c) Because of the enhancement pressure ofdeuteriums, the palladium rod obeys from Sieverts law.
+- (a) More than 100 percent of deuterium (means each site of palladium unit cell is possessed by more than one deuterium) immediately are absorbed in internal volume of all black Pd particles because of "diffusion effect" and "atomic cluster effect". - (b) The purity degree of deuterium in DS cathode is so high due to "filtering effect" of palladium rod. - (c) Because of the enhancement pressure of deuteriums, the palladium rod obeys from Sieverts law.

-In order to carry onthe electrolysis in the electrolyte of D_2O/H_2O , this ultra-vacuum cavity inside the Pd rod could easily accommodate highly pure D_2/H_2 gas at over 1000 atom, which is due to following Sievert law.
+In order to carry on the electrolysis in the electrolyte of D_2O/H_2O , this ultra-vacuum cavity inside the Pd rod could easily accommodate highly pure D_2/H_2 gas at over 1000 atom, which is due to following Sievert law [22, 23]

 Figure 1: The concept of DS cathode (double structure cathode).
 (A) High pressure of D_2 gas happens easily inside DS cathode because of Sievert law.
-(B) The purity of deuterium a DS cathode is too high because a palladium rod acts like a filter.
-(C) because of the diffusion effect, deuterium immediately distributes on the surface of all black palladium particles uniformly and with a very high density.
-(D) Nano scale black palladium absorbes many deuteriums with more than 100 percent volume owing to atomic cluster effect.
+(B) The purity of deuterium in a DS cathode is too high because a palladium rod acts like a filter.
+(C) Because of the diffusion effect, deuterium immediately distributes on the surface of all black palladium particles uniformly and with a very high density.
+(D) Nano scale black palladium absorbs many deuteriums with more than 100 percent volume owing to atomic cluster effect[21].

-FCC structure of solid palladium and octahedral structure which is sites of deutwriumsassublattice are respectively shown in Figs 2 and 3.
+FCC structure of solid palladium and octahedral structure which is sites of deuteriumsassublattice are respectively shown in Figs 2 and 3.
 Each palladium unit cell has four palladium atoms distinctively.
 Thus, each palladium atom in the corners belongs to eight different unit cells in its neighborhood.
 Since, we have eight atoms in the corners; therefore, each unit cell receives one palladium atom.
 Every atom is placed on each sides of cube which is contributed between two neighboring unit cells and because there are six atoms on the sides then each unit cell containsthree atoms.
 One of the palladium unit cells has twenty one sites for deuteriums that are located in thesublattice.
-These twenty one sites are included octahedral, tetrahedral containers and can occupy by twelve deuteriums[13].
+These twenty one sites are included octahedral, tetrahedral containers and can occupy by twelve deuteriums[22].